LoyolaChicagoBooks/cder/source/events.rst

 context of the overall Android app.

 The test code itself can benefit from the use of certain design patterns.
-For example, we have two choice for testing our app:
+For example, we have two choice for system-testing our app:

-- Testing on an actual Android phone or tablet emulator (or physical device) requires deploying the application under test and the test code to the emulator and tends to be quite slow.
+- In-container/instrumentation testing on an actual Android phone or tablet emulator (or physical device) requires deploying the application under test and the test code to the emulator and tends to be quite slow.

-- Testing on the development workstation using a test framework such as *Robolectric* that simulates an Android runtime environment tends to be considerably faster.
+- Out-of-container testing on the development workstation using a test framework such as *Robolectric* that simulates an Android runtime environment tends to be considerably faster.

-Typically, we will want to run the exact same tests in both ways, starting with the simulated environment and occasionally targeting the emulator or device.
+Typically, we will want to run the exact same test logic in both cases, starting with the simulated environment and occasionally targeting the emulator or device.
 An effective way to structure our test code for this purpose is the xUnit pattern *Testcase Superclass*.
 As the pattern name suggests, we pull up the common test code into an abstract superclass, and each of the two concrete test classes inherits the common code and runs it in the desired environment.

 .. code-block:: java
    :linenos: